 The boot loader provides a method to automatically detect the baud rate being used to communicate with it.
-This automatic baud rate detection is implemented in the UARTAutoBaud() function.
+This automatic baud rate detection is implemented in the $\mathtt{UARTAutoBaud}$ () function.
 The auto-baud function attempts to synchronize with the updater application and indicates if it is successful in detecting the baud rate or if it failed to properly detect the baud rate.
-The boot loader can make multiple calls to UARTAutoBaud() to attempt to retry the synchronization if the first call fails.
+The boot loader can make multiple calls to $\mathtt{UARTAutoBaud}$ () to attempt to retry the synchronization if the first call fails.
 In the example boot loader provided, when the auto-baud feature is enabled, the boot loader will wait forever for a valid synchronization pattern from the host.
+To leverage the auto-baud feature, the UART port has to detect enough edges to determine the ratio of baud rate.
+This should be handled by transmitting two data packets of 0x55 to generate a sufficient number edges for the auto-baud feature to determine the baud rate.

-3.3 Serial Commands
+5.3 Serial Commands

-The following commands are used by the custom protocol on the UART0, SSI0, and I2C0 ports:
+The following commands are used by the custom protocol on the UART, SSI, and I2C ports: